 Explanation:

-- The loop runs for i = 1, i = 2, i = 3, i = 4, and i = 5, printing the values in each iteration until the condition i <= 5 becomes false, and the loop terminates.
+- Update: i++ raises the value of i by 1 after each iteration.
+The loop prints the values for each iteration for i = 1, i = 2, i = 3, i = 4, and i = 5 until the condition i <= 5 becomes false, at which point the loop breaks.

 Another Example: